 How competitive is admission to the program?

 Each year around 30 applications are received, and three to five students are selected for admission.

 Do you accept federal aid or financial assistance?

-We will accept federal aid, but at this time we do not offer any federal aid or financial assistance.
+At this time we do not offer financial assistance.

 Johns Hopkins does not offer any scholarships, but we do encourage our students to apply for any available scholarships in the field of sonography.
-One scholarship in particular our students in the past have been recognized for is the The Alan D. Waggoner, MHS, RDCS Sonographer Student Scholarship.
-This is offered by the American Society of Echocardiography, each year the ASEF chooses 10 students to receive the scholarship grant.
+One scholarship our students have been recognized for in the past is the The Alan D. Waggoner, MHS, RDCS Sonographer Student Scholarship.
+Each year the American Society of Echocardiography chooses 10 students to receive the scholarship grant.